 Which Memory Cards Can Be Used For Which Settings

-The camera will reject memory cards out of spec, it also rejects that old Sony M card that they recalled years ago.
+The camera will reject memory cards that are out of spec and reject that old Sony M card that they recalled years ago.

 Here are the memory cards that are required for general video recording.

 Most cameras list their recordings in bitrate.
-You can get the megabytes per second out of that by dividing by 8.
+You can get the megabytes per second by dividing by 8.

 S&Q Memory Card Shooting